 \subsection{Literature review}

-There is extensive literature on (approximately) solving variations of the sparse PCA problem or its approximations can be broadly classified into the five categories.
+There is extensive literature on (approximately) solving variations of the sparse PCA problem, and existing approaches can be broadly classified into the following five categories.

-In the first category, instead of dealing with the non-convex sparsity constraint directly, the papers \cite{jolliffe2003modified, zou2006sparse, attouch2010proximal, ma2013alternating, vu2013fantope, bolte2014proximal, erichson2018sparse, chen2019alternating} incorporate additional regularizers to the objective function to enhance the sparsity of the solution.
-Similar to LASSO for sparse linear regression problem, these new formulations can be optimized via alternating-minimization type algorithms.
+In the first category, instead of dealing with the non-convex sparsity constraint directly, the papers \cite{jolliffe2003modified,zou2006sparse,attouch2010proximal,ma2013alternating,vu2013fantope,bolte2014proximal,erichson2018sparse,chen2019alternating} incorporate additional regularizers to the objective function to enhance the sparsity of the solution.
+Similar to LASSO for the sparse linear regression problem, these new formulations can be optimized via alternating-minimization type algorithms.
 We note here that the optimization problem presented in \cite{jolliffe2003modified} is NP-hard to solve, and there is no convergence guarantee for the alternating-minimization method given in \cite{zou2006sparse}.
-The papers \cite{attouch2010proximal}, \cite{ma2013alternating}, \cite{vu2013fantope}, \cite{bolte2014proximal}, \cite{erichson2018sparse}, \cite{chen2019alternating} propose their own formulations for sparse PCA problem, and show that the alternating-minimization algorithm converges to stationary (critical) points.
+The papers \cite{attouch2010proximal,ma2013alternating,vu2013fantope,bolte2014proximal,erichson2018sparse,chen2019alternating} propose their own formulations for the sparse PCA problem, and show that the alternating-minimization algorithm converges to stationary (critical) points.
 However, the solutions obtained using the above methods cannot guarantee the row-sparsity constraint $\|\bm{V}\|_0 \leq k$.
 Moreover, none of these methods are able to provide worst-case guarantees for the quality of the solutions obtained.

-The second category of methods work with the convex relaxations of sparsity constraint.
+The second category of methods works with convex relaxations of the sparsity constraint.
 A majority of this work is for solving \ref{eq:Multi-SPCA} for the case where $r =1$.
-The papers \cite{d2005direct, d2008optimal, zhang2012sparse, d2014approximation, kim2019convexification,yongchun2020exact} directly incorporate the sparsity constraint (for $r = 1$ case) and then relax the resulting optimization problem into some convex optimization problem --- usually a semi-definite programming (SDP) relaxation.
+The papers \cite{d2005direct,d2008optimal,zhang2012sparse,d2014approximation,kim2019convexification,yongchun2020exact} directly incorporate the sparsity constraint (for $r = 1$ case) and then relax the resulting optimization problem into some convex optimization problem -- usually a semi-definite programming (SDP) relaxation.
 However, SDPs are often difficult to scale to large instances in practice.
-To be more scalable, \cite{dey2018convex} proposes a framework to find dual bounds of sparse PCA problem using convex quadratic integer program for the $r = 1$ case.
+Still for the $r=1$ case, the paper~\cite{dey2018convex} proposes a framework to find dual (upper) bounds for \rspca using convex quadratic integer programs.